The Falconeer

 The Falconeer is a 2020 aerial combat video game developed by Tomas Sala and published by Wired Productions.
 It was released on November 10, 2020 for Windows, Xbox One and as a launch title for Xbox Series X/S. A version for Amazon Luna was made available on June 17, 2021.
-It received both good and mixed reviews upon release, with outlets praising its uncompromising vision and homage to the niche dogfighting genre, while the same elements where looked upon less kindly by other reviewers.
+It received both good and mixed reviews upon release, with outlets praising its uncompromising vision and homage to the niche dogfighting genre, while the same elements were looked upon less kindly by other reviewers.

 An enhanced version of the game, titled The Falconeer: Warrior Edition was released for PlayStation 4, PlayStation 5 and Nintendo Switch on August 5, 2021, receiving positive reviews.
 It was later ported to Stadia on October 5, 2021.

 Gameplay

 Set in a nautical /scifi backdrop named the Great Ursee, The Falconeer is a third-person arcade flight video game in which the player assumes control of a pilot commandeering a massive warbird.
 In the game, the player needs to shoot down rival enemies while dodging hostile attacks.
 Players need to manage the warbird's stamina while performing various moves and maneuvers.
 In addition to completing the narrative campaign, the player can freely explore the open world and finish different side missions such as completing bounties and delivering items.
 As players progress in the game, they can purchase new weapons.
 The player can also acquire mutagens that can be used to improve the Warbird's basic attributes such as agility and health.
 In different chapters, which can be completed in any order, the player will control pilots from different factions and command a new warbird.